The Positives Of Negativity

-Parties that have strong differences offer the country some real and tangible benefits.
+Parties with strong differences offer the country some real benefits.

 Let me note at the start that Jim Cooper not only represents my home state of Tennessee, but I count him as a friend.
 He is without a doubt a thoughtful student of Congress.
 While I do not agree with everything in his article, I find much of it on target and all of it worthwhile.
 But I want to add a new and slightly unorthodox perspective on the polarization of the parties in Congress and in the country.
 It seems clear to me that many of the concerns Cooper raises can be tied to the real ideological differences between the parties on issues and that these differences have been growing over the last few decades.
 Most observers see problems with these developments; I see some advantages.